Nate-Huerd/Fav-Mates/README.md

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 ## Contact
+Each project owner's preferred contact method is listed below.

 Colin Bares
   Email: colinedwinbares@gmail.com